eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/faq.rst

   You must have a running job on the compute node that you will log into, otherwise, you will not be able to do it.
-In case you have an active session on a compute node and all your jobs finish their execution, Slurm is going to kill all user's remained process on that node, including your session.
+In case you have an active session on a compute node and all your jobs finish their execution, Slurm is going to kill all user's remained processes on that node, including your session.

 On the htop_. screen you will find all the running process of that node.